Skip to main content

 On the drive home, we passed a row of flower shops.
 I randomly picked one that displayed the most tuberoses.
 The owner handpicked the best stalks for me and even slipped in a bonus.
 When I got home, my room turned into a perfumery.
 Grade-super tuberose, fragrant without shedding, for just 7k a stem.
 See?
 No winning, still blooming.

 Here’s the thing I realized as I arranged the flowers in a vase: most of us live in the tension between what we expect to get and what we actually receive.
 It doesn’t matter whether it’s a fancy wealth summit or just another ordinary Thursday.
-The quiet frustration of not winning what we hoped for (be it a MacBook or a dream outcome) can leave us feeling like life skipped our number.
+The quiet unmet expextation of not winning what we hoped for (be it a MacBook or a dream outcome) can leave us feeling like life skipped our number.

 That’s the subject I want to explore today: the gentle gap between what we expect and what we actually receive.